Ibrahimcode/Kamara-Ibrahim-resume/docs/index.md

 - Relevant Course Work: Web Frontend, Web Backend Development, Software Design and Development, Relational Database Design, Data Science.
 - Lead a team in developing an andriod ecommerece app.
 - Complete a web full stack app that helps tracks users expenses using the Angular framework and Mongodb.
-- Complete a web Frontend application that gives five wearther forcast for all major cities in the world.
+- Complete a web Frontend application that gives five days weather forcast for all major cities in the world.

 ## skills

-### Pgramming, WebTechnologies & Frameworks:
+### Pgramming, Web Technologies & Frameworks:
 Angular 12, HTML5, CSS, PHP, Python, Java,

 ### Sripts/UI: